What Part of Speech is “Alive”? Short Answer + Explanation

 Table of Contents

-Short and quick answer by GrammarGramps: Yes, “alive” is an adjective.
-It is an adjective because it indicates the quality of a person or animal.
+Short and quick answer by GrammarGramps: The word “alive” is an adjective because it indicates the quality of a person or animal.
 It belongs to the category of descriptive adjectives.
-In this guide by GrammarGramps, you can find a detailed explanation of why the word “alive” is an adjective, along with its meaning and noun form.

 Is “Alive” an Adjective or is it a Verb?
+Detailed Explanation

 The word “alive” is an adjective, not a verb.
 It also doesn’t belong to any other part of speech, like nouns or adverbs.